mmallindine/Madness-Project/scrollstory/index.md

 [12] Hugo G. Beigel, "The Myth of Latent Femininity in the Male," *Turnabout: A Magazine of Transvestism*, no. 5 (Spring 1965), 3-5.

-[13] Gary Alinder, "Psychiatry: Crime Against Nature, *Great Speckled Bird*, 1970, 6-7.
+[13] Gary Alinder, "Psychiatry: Crime Against Nature," *Great Speckled Bird*, 1970, 6-7.